Over the Rainbow birthday party

 I used the Tuff Tray as a stage for our tie dye project too:

-I must admit that this was slightly chaotic with all the kids wanting to get hold of the dye – luckily we had one adult per child so were able to assist them and make sure everything was shared fairly… I’ll write another blog about this with step by step instructions too – once this was all done and dusted we continued to add in even more colour to the day.
+I must admit that this was slightly chaotic with all the kids wanting to get hold of the dye – luckily we had one adult per child so were able to assist them and make sure everything was shared fairly… once this was all done and dusted with out t shirts safely soaking in bags we continued to add in even more colour to the day.

-I ordered our holi powder from amazon, we’ve done this before colour and the kids love it – so I made sure to plan ahead and prepare to ensure it lasted longer than a few seconds – I’ll write a blog with all my tips – theres honestly nothing more exhilarating than chucking coloured powder all over the place!
+I ordered holi powder from amazon, we’ve done this before and the kids love it so it’s become a bit of a family tradition – so I made sure to plan ahead and prepare to ensure it lasted longer than a few seconds – there is honestly nothing more exhilarating than chucking coloured powder all over the place!
+I added small amounts of colour to paper cups which I stacked randomly and then distributed one at a time.
+My advice is to wear old clothing or go for white so you get the maximum effect of the colour.
+No matter how old, this is a great activity for a rainbow birthday party.

 Needless to say after half an hour of throwing colours around we were all covered head to toe and the smiles make it all worthwhile!
 The kids were enjoying the footloose and fancy free vibes and so I got out a bubble pit for them.